mdalai/self-driving-car-Model-Predictive-Control/README.md

 ## MPC
 ### Set up everything required for the MPC
-- Define the Duration of trajectory T by deciding the N and dt.
+- Define the Horizon T by deciding on the N and dt.
 [N=10, dt=0.02].
+   - The horizon T should be just a few seconds at most because the environment will change enough that it won't make sense to predict any further into the future.
+I tried with 5, 2, 1 seconds.
+   - Number of Timesteps - N:  determines the number of variables optimized by the MPC.
+This is also the major driver of computational cost.
+   - Dt: MPC attempts to approximate a continuous reference trajectory by means of discrete paths between actuations.
+Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.

 - Define vehicle model [x,y,psi,v,cte,psi_error].
    - We will use Global Kinematic Model.
    - In order to define a cost function we will add CTE and Orientation Error to the state.
 This means our state has 6 elements respectively (x,y,psi,v,cte,epsi).